- by Luisa

 Natural preservatives for cosmetics

-As said above, you should always add a preservative no matter if you want to keep your product 100% natural.
+As stated above, you should always add a preservative no matter if you want to keep your product 100% natural.

 There are many different all natural preservatives for cosmetics.
 Don't listen to whoever says natural preservatives don't work very well.
 I've formulated many lotions with all natural preservatives and they all passed microbiological tests.